Niño Gelig

-Niño Greggy Batayola Gelig (born October 29, 1980 in Mabalacat, Pampanga) is a Filipino former professional basketball player in the Philippine Basketball Association.
+Niño Greggy Batayola Gelig (born October 29, 1980) is a Filipino former professional basketball player in the Philippine Basketball Association (PBA).
 He was drafted 14th overall by Talk 'N Text in 2004.

-Player Profile
+Player profile

 Gelig played for the Talk N' Text Phone Pals in the 2005-06 PBA season and improved his scoring average from 4.4 points per game to 6.1 points per game as he plays for the Welcoat Dragons.
 He played 35 games for Welcoat and had 9 starts and was given 16.4 minutes per game.
 He was released at the end of the 2007-08 PBA season.
 He was signed by Alaska and will be reunited with his college teammate Cyrus Baguio.